-The one original copy of Beowulf, which was damaged by fire in the 1600s, is currently housed in the British Library.
-The manuscript was part of the library’s first major digitisation project 20 years ago, and it is now freely available online.
+Damaged by fire in the 1600s, it is currently housed in the British Library.
+The manuscript was part of the library’s first major digitisation project 20 years ago and is now freely available online.

 The co-director of DARE, Professor Andrew Burn, says gaming can help readers at all levels to engage with classic texts.

 “We’re working on the final version of Missionmaker Beowulf for use in libraries and education, and we plan next to move on to Shakespeare”, he said.